rrdelaney/reyle/README.md

 ## Usage with React

-Reyle provides a nice helper to use with React
+Reyle provides a nice helper to use with React.
+By using the wrapper with your components, you get universal rendering build in.
+This is because the wrapper assigns each of your components a unique id that Reyle can identify on the server or client, so it knows not to reapply that components styles.
+Server-side rendering isn't necessary to use the React wrapper, but if you ever switch it adds a lot of benefits.

 ```js
 import React, { Component } from 'react'